mroughan/RatPack.jl/README.md

 The package is still under development, and as such the interfaces are still a moving target.
 Give me a few days.

+There are a few data structures used

++ `RatingsList` a composite structure
++ `player_list::Dict{String,Int64}`
++  `results::DataFrame`
++ `UpdateRule` is an abstract type; the actual update rules are subtypes.

+There are three main functions you need

++ `update_ratings` reads in a `UpdateRule`, a `RatingsList` and a competition list and outputs
++ `UpdateRule()` and its ilk are constructors for the update rules that let you set their particular parameters
++  `update_info` gives you information about an update rule

+The way to add a new update rule is to create a copy of one of the current updates (to use as a template) and fill in each of these bits.

+File formats

++ Ratings
++ Competitions

+Plenty of other bits and pieces